CS663Group3/EmotionRecognition/README.md

 - TfliteClassifier.java -> It is the abstract file for tflite classifier.
 It sets up the tflite interpreter by loading the provided model.
 - TfliteImageClassifier ->  This file does preprocessing of images like converting image to bitmap and tensor image.
 After preprocessing, it passes the image to the classifier model.
 - InterpreterImageparams -> This file sets the parameters of input and output.
 These parameters are required to run the classifier model precisely.

+## Section 3 Testing:
+ here you give screen shots of you running the various stages of the program as detailed here:
+### section 3.1: starting application

+### section 3.2: use-step 1
+you need to discuss your results….discuss the steps involved in using the Android application including how the image or images are taken using the Android camera and the results.
+The result of our facial recognition is that the mobile application would classify the facial expression as one of the 6 classes (happy, sad, fear, neutral, disgust, and angry).
+It will rank the facial expression with the highest probability on top and the lowest probability on the bottom.
+It will also show the percentage of the likelihood of the facial expression.
+There are two ways to import images.
+Once is by taking a live photo.
+Another is by importing an image in the gallery.
+Then, the application would determine the likelihood of the facial expression by percentage.

+## Section 4 Comments on what is not working:
+We are not able to find facial expressions in real time video.
+At the same time, we are not able to identify facial expressions when there are multiple faces in the image.

+## Section 5 YOUTUBE URL - URL to YouTube video: and it must go over a LIVE demonstration of the program working and describe what is working, what is not working, and how well it works (accuracy --e.g. 2/10 times, never, 9/10 times whatever)